Request Assistance

 The logos for the Grandfamilies & Kinship Support Network: A National Technical Assistance Center and USAging: Leaders in Aging Well at Home

-This fact sheet is for professionals working within an array of government systems and nonprofit organizations that support (or want to support) kinship/grandfamilies.
-It highlights services that the Aging Network commonly offers, which could benefit the families you serve.
+This fact sheet is for professionals working within the array of government systems and nonprofit organizations that support (or want to support) kinship/grandfamilies.
+It highlights services that the Aging Network commonly offers, which could benefit the families you serve, and offers tips for partnering with the Aging Network.

 Introduction to Kinship Families and Grandfamilies